 - Make sure wood is not touching blade.
 Insert switch key and lift switch to ON position.
-Let the blade obtain full speed before feeding workpiece into blade. - When the work is completed, reinstall the riving knife and the blade guard.
-Press the switch off and remove the key.
+Let the blade obtain full speed before feeding workpiece into blade. - When the work is completed, press the switch off and remove the key.
+Unplug the saw, reinstall the riving knife, and blade guard.